booty/writing/ideas-about-software-development.md

-*Note: this document is extremely "beta."
-Work in progress.
-Needs grammar/spelling fixes; ought to be more concise, etc.*

 # Ideas About Software Development

-This isn't a list of rules or demands.
-It's the beginning of a discussion.
+This isn't a list of rules or demands. **It's a conversation starter.**

-Not everybody will agree on all of these and that's okay. ❤️
+We won't agree on all of these and that's okay. ❤️

 ## The purpose of software development is to help the business make money.
 Nothing else matters if this isn't happening.